 For over 25 years Bob Jones University faculty and students have volunteered with the Greenville Area 4 Special Olympics.
 Annually more than 500 students help the over 1,200 students with mental disabilities in this international athletic program.
 Since 1990 BJU has hosted and sponsored Washington Center Challenge Day, a developmental event for the students with severe/multiple disabilities from Greenville County's School District's Washington Center.
-The Department of Athletics and the School of Education, in collaboration with the Greenville County Recreation Department and other local businesses, coordinates and supports this event.
+The School of Education and the School of Health Professions Division of Exercise and Sport Science, in collaboration with the Greenville County Recreation Department and other local businesses, coordinates and supports this event.